underrobyn/ultrapowa-user-overviews/README.md

 # ultrapowa-user-overviews
-People to see an overview of users and their data in a mysql database, made for the ultrapowa community
+Enables people to see an overview of users and their data in a mysql database, made for the ultrapowa community

 Instructions: